Andrian Mardiansyah

-Andrian Mardiansyah (born 14 November 1978) is an Indonesian football player and manager who previously plays as midfielder for Persikota Tangerang, Persija Jakarta, Persib Bandung, Deltras Sidoarjo, PSIS Semarang, Persikabo Bogor, Persiba Balikpapan, Persidafon Dafonsoro and the Indonesia national team.
+Andrian Mardiansyah (born 14 November 1978) is an Indonesian former football player and manager who previously plays as midfielder for Persikota Tangerang, Persija Jakarta, Persib Bandung, Deltras Sidoarjo, PSIS Semarang, Persikabo Bogor, Persiba Balikpapan, Persidafon Dafonsoro and the Indonesia national team.

 Club statistics

 International career

 He received his first international cap on 31 July 1999 and retired from the Indonesia national football team in 1999, appearing in 5 matches.
 Andrian scored the first goal for Indonesia in the 1999 Southeast Asian Games football tournament against Cambodia.